 Morning: Tour of Birdsville with local guide.
 Travel a short distance west of Birdsville to see (and climb) Big Red, a huge sand dune at the edge of the Simpson Desert.
 We will also travel a short distance north of Birdsville, to see a small stand of Australia’s rarest tree – the Waddy Tree.
 A member of the local aboriginal community (Jimmy Crombie) will accompany us on this morning’s tour (if available), and talk to us about Birdsville and his working life (as a drover).
 Afternoon: Lunch at the excellent Birdsville Bakery, then free time.
 Evening: Enjoy a special concert….Reg Poole Live in Birdsville!
 (B)

 This morning we travel south, heading for the Barossa Valley.
 Along the way we visit historic Burra, once a booming copper mining town.
 After a tour of the town you may like to sample one of the delicious local Cornish pasties, for lunch.
 Continue on to the Barossa Valley, one of Australia’s premium wine growing regions.
-After a panoramic tour of the district we visit a well-known winery (includes wine tasting).
-Then check into our accommodation, in Tanunda, one of the Barossa’s main towns.
+After a panoramic tour of the district we will visit a well-known winery.
+Then check into our accommodation, in Angaston, one of the Barossa’s main towns.
 Evening: Attend a concert by the Marananga Brass Band.
 The Barossa Valley, with its German heritage, is famous for its outstanding brass bands.
 After the concert, join the band members for supper.
-Overnight: Barossa Motor Lodge.
+Overnight: Angaston Vineyards Motel.
 (B,D,Supper)

 Morning: Take a beautiful ‘back roads’ route from the Barossa Valley to the Hahndorf region, in the Adelaide Hills.
+On the way, visit the excellent Birdwood Motor Museum.
 Free time, for shopping and lunch, in the historic ‘German’ village of Hahndorf.
-Afternoon: Sightseeing coach tour of central Adelaide and the beachside suburb of Glenelg.
+Afternoon: Sightseeing coach tour of central Adelaide.
 Drive past the Adelaide Cricket Ground.
 Visit the R.M.Williams Outback Heritage Museum, located on the site of the original R.M.Williams boot and leather goods factory.
 Evening: For our final night of the tour enjoy a special Farewell Dinner.
 Entertainment will be provided by outstanding Adelaide Celtic/country band The BordererS.
 Overnight: Comfort Inn Regal Park, North Adelaide.
 (B,D)

 Return to Melbourne, arriving approximately 6.45pm and the tour concludes.
 (B)